Szybet/Yatchy/README.md

 Yatchy features, compared to 2.0 watchy:

-<sub>Let's ignore the v3 watchy for [reasons](https://github.com/Szybet/WatchySourcingHub#original-watchy-v3) but most of the points still compared to it</sub>
+<sub>Let's ignore the v3 watchy for [reasons](https://github.com/Szybet/WatchySourcingHub#original-watchy-v3) but most of the points still apply to it</sub>

 <details>
   <summary><h2>For regular users</h2></summary>